 I’m not knocking Marie Kondo, after all, I use her method to fold my socks.

 Bottom line.
-Regardless if it brings you joy or not, if you forgot you bought it, it’s still in the original packaging with a receipt attached from 4 years ago, or you haven’t used it in years.
+Regardless if it brings you joy or not, if you forgot you bought it, it’s still in the original packaging with a receipt attached from 4 years ago, or if you haven’t used it in years.
 Get rid of it!

 Don’t be afraid to throw things out, even if you think you may use them sometime in the future.
 If it wasn’t an expensive item and one that can easily be replaced, you can always buy one again when you need it, not for “in case you need it someday”.

 Just remember, it took time for the clutter to compile.